 Well Completion: Application and Installation Sequences of OCTG in Oil and Gas Wells

-Oil and gas exploration and production involve a complex array of equipment and processes.
+Oil and gas exploration and production involve complex equipment and processes.
 Among these, the proper selection and use of tubular goods—drill pipes, drill collars, drill bits, casing, tubing, sucker rods, and line pipes—are crucial for the efficiency and safety of drilling operations.
 This blog aims to provide a detailed overview of these components, their sizes, and their sequential use in oil and gas wells.

 1. Drill Pipe, Drill Collar, and Drill Bit Sizes